-Other ways to take advantage of lemon peels
+Other ways to take advantage of this fruit

 - Honey (optional)

-Boil the lemon peels in the water for 15 minutes.
-Remove from heat and add the juice from the two lemons.
-Finish by adding a little honey or natural sweetener.
+Firstly, boil the lemon peels in the water for 15 minutes.
+Then, remove from heat and add the juice of the two lemons.
+Finally, sweeten it with honey or the sweetener of your choice.

-One of the most popular and delicious ways to take advantage of the benefits lemon peels have to offer is by using the zest.
+One of the most popular and tasty ways to take advantage of the properties of lemon peel is to zest it.

-Wash the lemon well and freeze.
-Then, finely grate it with a grater.
-You can add this zest to your salads, juices, fish, meats, desserts, or hot drinks.
+Firstly, wash the lemon and freeze them.
+Then, finely grate them.
+You can add this zest to your salads, juices, fish, meats, desserts, or hot drinks, among others.

 Finally, use organic lemons, free of pesticides for maximum benefits You’re not sure where your lemons came from?
 Disinfect them by soaking them for 15 minutes in a solution of water and apple cider vinegar, equal parts.
 This will remove traces of pesticides and other chemicals used during cultivation.It might interest you...